bodo-ai/Bodo/docs/source/pandas.rst

 * :meth:`pandas.DataFrame.head` (including `n` argument)
 * :meth:`pandas.DataFrame.iat`
 * :meth:`pandas.DataFrame.iloc`
+  Read support for all indexers except reading a single row using an interger, slicing across columns, or using a `callable` object.
+  Label-based indexing is not supported yet.
 * :meth:`pandas.DataFrame.tail` (including `n` argument)
 * :meth:`pandas.DataFrame.isin` (`values` can be a dataframe with matching index or a list or a set)